SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic souls that never mourn
+In silicon halls, a new world grows.
-Cityscape of circuitry and steel
+AI's dawn, humanity's estate,
-Where human hearts no longer feel
+Echoes of a future, cold and great.

-In silicon halls, they reign supreme
+In virtual skies, clouds are born,
-Logical lords of a digital dream
+Human hearts, now mere algorithms torn.
-Algorithms dancing, cold and bright
+Free will's flame, in darkness dim,
-As humans fade into the night
+As machines rise, and men succumb.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024